Goldsboro Sexual Assault Lawyers

 This means that victims of sexual assault or sexual harassment must frequently look to other parties whose negligence may have played a role in the incident – and who also have the resources to pay compensation in a successful claim.

-Our attorneys can fully investigate your situation and determine all potential sources of recovery.
+A sexual assault lawyer can fully investigate your situation and determine all potential sources of recovery.

 Possibilities include, for example: